 Whisk the egg whites in a bowl until stiff peaks form and fold into the quark mixture.

 Spoon the quark mixture over the biscuit base and smooth the surface with a palette knife.
 Chill for 4 hours or until set.

 Release the pie from the tin and put the pie, still on its base if necessary, on a serving plate.
 Thinly slice the bananas and arrange neatly on top, then sprinkle with cocoa powder and slice to serve.

 Top tip for making Slimming World’s banoffee pie

-*Pregnant women, the elderly and babies are advised not to eat raw or partially cooked eggs.
+*Pregnant women, the elderly, babies and toddlers are advised to choose eggs showing the British Lion stamp if eating raw or partially cooked eggs.